 It takes at least 10 to 15 years before an HPV infection can lead to abnormal cells, a preliminary stage of cancer or full-blown cancer.
 By getting vaccinated at a young age, you protect yourself against cancer caused by HPV later in life.

-Yes, the vaccine works equally well in men and women against new infections with HPV types 16 and 18.
+The vaccine works equally well in men and women against new infections with HPV types 16 and 18.

 Does the HPV vaccine help cure you if you already have an HPV infection?